 Dr Lee is a recipient of the Australian Postgraduate Award for exceptional research potential to pursue Doctor of Philosophy (PhD) at the University of Sydney.
 Under the mentorship of Prof Kevin Gaskin, Prof Rupert Leong and Prof Ralph Nanan, Dr Lee has developed a special interest in Very Early Onset Inflammatory Bowel Disease (VEOIBD).
 Dr Lee and his international collaborators were instrumental in the discovery and understanding of several genetic mutations that leads to VEOIBD (TRIM22 and IL 10).

 Dr Lee’s scope of practice includes the diagnosis and management of gastrointestinal disorder in children such as coeliac disease, inflammatory bowel disease (Crohn’s disease and ulcerative colitis), gastroesophageal reflux disease, failure to thrive, rectal bleeding and undifferentiated abdominal pain.
-Dr Lee performs paediatric oesophagogastroduodenoscopy (upper GI endoscopy) and colonoscopy at the state-of-the-art Macquarie University Hospital.
+Dr Lee performs paediatric oesophagogastroduodenoscopy (upper GI endoscopy) and colonoscopy at Macquarie University Hospital and Westmead Private Hospital.

 Dr Lee is proficient in English, Mandarin and Malay.
 He would gladly receive referrals from GPs and specialists.